 During the 1970s, the state grew more insular and less daring as urban decay repudiated past attempts at renewal.
 New York City, Boston, Chicago, Minneapolis, and Atlanta each lost some 10 percent of their populations during the decade; St. Louis, Cleveland, Buffalo, and Detroit shrank by some 20 percent.
 Tax revenue likewise declined precipitously and resulted in a deep fiscal crisis in many cities, most famously in New York City.
 The postwar planning ethic became financially untenable, but the public it once relied upon also evaporated.

 Literature at the time often spoke of a pervasive cynicism.
 Student campuses, formerly hotbeds of radical political activism, noticeably calmed.
 Concepts like “burnout” began to appear in psychological journals for the first time, as did quantitative measures for loneliness.
 As one 1974 New Yorker editorial read, “there is sudden gloom everywhere—a compound of shattered hopes, cynicism, despair about the future, and helplessness.”
 By the end of the decade, just a quarter of Americans said they trusted their own government.
-The drop is remarkable when we consider the fact that trust in government peaked in 1964, when 77 percent of respondents stated that they trusted the government always or most of the time.
+The drop is remarkable when we consider the fact that trust in government peaked in 1964 when 77 percent of respondents stated that they trusted the government always or most of the time.
 It was the so-called “last innocent year.”

 A new public was forming from the remains of a bygone era that prided itself on technocratic competence and consensus liberalism, both now invalidated by presidential scandal and a failed war abroad.
 The “crisis of confidence” during the 1970s left a deep mark across all levels of civil society: social, institutional, and political.
 Cultural critic Christopher Lasch wrote in 1979 that those who “recently dreamed of world power now despair of governing the city of New York.”
 America, he went on, “has lost both the capacity and the will to confront the difficulties that threaten to overwhelm it.

-Yet, the phrase “crisis of confidence” was not coined by Lasch or other commentators like him, but by then-president Jimmy Carter.
-The threat, Carter told Americans in a 1979 public address, was “nearly invisible in ordinary ways” and is “threatening to destroy the social and political fabric of America.
+Yet, the phrase “crisis of confidence” was not coined by Lasch or other commentators like him but by then-president Jimmy Carter.
+The threat, Carter told Americans in a 1979 public address, was “nearly invisible in ordinary ways” and was “threatening to destroy the social and political fabric of America.
 What was this “invisible threat?”
 Carter was keen not to assign it solely a political meaning.
 In fact, his speech highlighted that American community life itself had declined, that “strong families, close-knit communities” had been replaced by “self-indulgence and consumption.”
 He went on to say that “material goods cannot fill the emptiness of lives which have no confidence or purpose.”

-Carter spoke these words as if the United States was turning a cultural page, and in this regard he was right.
+Carter spoke these words as if the United States was turning a cultural page, and in this regard, he was right.
 Historian Bruce J. Schulman likened it to the “great shift.”
 As institutional authority collapsed and great projects, planning, and political solutions seemed impossible, the public retreated into private life.

 This new culture had a few defining features.
 In Christopher Lasch’s 1979 book The Culture of Narcissism, he posited that one aspect was the belief in a new kind of “therapeutic sensibility,” where everything in life—including politics—becomes a mechanism for “self-realization.”
 Indeed, self-help books dominated the best-seller lists by the late 1970s after being virtually absent a decade prior.

-This idea was more rigorously explored in the 1985 study Habits of the Heart: Individualism and Commitment in American Life which profiled white, middle-class Americans.
+This idea was more rigorously explored in the 1985 study Habits of the Heart: Individualism and Commitment in American Life, which profiled white, middle-class Americans.
 In its psychological assessments, the book spoke of a “new individualism” that revolved around the “ideal of a radically unencumbered and improvisational self.”
 Political scientist Ronald Inglehart likened this transformation to a transition toward post-materialist values centered on “self-expression, self-esteem, self-realization, and the quality of life.”
 He contrasted this with previous American generations who he characterized as possessing materialist values, gravitating toward mass organizations and concerning themselves instead with the distribution of goods and income.

-Amid a collapse of a collective vision, self-actualization emerged as its replacement and antidote.
+Amid the collapse of a collective vision, self-actualization emerged as its replacement and antidote.
 The damaged social contract did not repair itself but instead looked inward.
 Nonetheless, this new public still needed places of meaning, and those were diminishing in the New America built around them.

 When a New Public Cannot Find a Place